MAIZE

 1st Nov 2011, arable land near Bispham Green, Lancs.
 Photo: © RWD

-Showing its grass-descendancy: the 'joins' on the stems, of which there are several about 8 inches apart.
+Showing its grass-descendancy: the 'joins' between sections of the stems, of which there are several about 8 inches apart.

 Before flowering, it has some similarities to : Common Millet (Panicum miliaceum) and to Sorghum (Sorghum bicolor), but not after flowering.